SALES SKILLS

 Unit 3: Prepare quotations according to organisational standard policies and procedures

-- The commitment of, internal and external departments are formalized to meet the requirements of the quotation.
+• The commitment of, internal and external departments is formalized to meet the requirements of the quotation.

 Unit 4: Handle and deal with customer objections and concerns